jsdclxvi/Reforestation/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## What did the shy pebble wish for?
+That she was a little boulder.